-CEP800A&CEP800B Career Pathways Exploration One Semester May not be offered at all schools
+CEP800A&CEP800B Career Pathways Exploration One Semester

 This course exposes 8th grade students to future career pathways at the high school level.
 Students will engage in a rotation of exploratory, hands-on "mini-courses" for specific pathways.
 Students will also use Major Clarity to explore and define their interests, aptitudes and skills while learning about different careers.
 This course will empower students to make informed choices at the end of 8th grade regarding high school class selection and potential career pathways for their future.